 Puma has offices in Germany, the UK, Spain, Portugal, Italy, Sweden, Norway, Finland, Denmark, Austria, Netherlands, France, Czech Republic, Poland, Turkey, South Africa, UAE, the US, Argentina, Chile, Mexico, Peru, India, Australia, Singapore, Malaysia, Indonesia, Japan, South Korea, Hong Kong.

-4. Organize a talk or workshop
+6. Organize an online talk or workshop

-5. Start a campaign for Divestment
+7. Start a campaign for Divestment

 Investigate whether your pension fund, bank or any other institution you are a member of is an investor in Puma and ask them to divest.
 Get in touch for help on this: [email protected]